-To control access to sensitive data, organizations require user credentials.
+Organizations require user credentials to control access to sensitive data.
 Deploying a sound credential management system—or several credential management systems—is critical to secure all systems and information.
-Authorities must be able to create and revoke credentials as customers and employees come and go or simply change roles, and as business processes and policies evolve.
+Authorities must be able to create and revoke credentials as customers and employees come and go, change roles, and as business processes and policies evolve.
 Furthermore, the rise of privacy regulations and other security mandates increases the need for organizations to demonstrate the ability to validate the identity of online consumers and internal privileged users.

 Hardware Security Modules (HSMs) are hardened, tamper-resistant hardware devices that strengthen encryption practices by generating keys, encrypting and decrypting data, and creating and verifying digital signatures.
 Some hardware security modules (HSMs) are certified at various FIPS 140-2 Levels.